Rules of the Schedule Ngā Ture o te Rārangi Rongoā

 ix parenteral nutrition

-x pharmaceutical products for in vivo investigation and allergy, and
+x pharmaceutical products for in vivo investigation of allergy, and

 xi pharmaceutical treatments for DHB Hospital staff as part of an occupational health and safety programme.